veridonia/whitepaper/Whitepaper.md

 ### 4.2 ELO-Based Rating System

 As one of Veridonia's five foundational pillars, the ELO-based rating system reflects how consistently a participant’s prior decisions have matched the outcomes produced by their community.
-Over time, this identifies contributors who tend to stay in tune with the group’s evolving standards for what deserves visibility.
+Over time, this identifies contributors who tend to stay in tune with the group’s evolving standards for what deserves visibility in the feed.
 Higher-rated participants are invited into more consequential review stages, not as arbiters of correctness, but as members whose past participation suggests reliability in navigating the community’s expectations:

 - **Dynamic Influence:** Users’ ELO ratings reflect their track record of decisions relative to community outcomes.
 As these ratings rise, users become eligible for expanded responsibilities—such as participation in Stage‑2 review or, where applicable, appointment as editors.
-These roles carry more weight in the curation pipeline, are fully auditable, and remain conditional on continued performance.
+These roles carry more weight in the curation pipeline that governs what appears in the community feed, are fully auditable, and remain conditional on continued performance.
 - **Zero-Sum, Team-Weighted ELO Updates:** After the final decision, voters split into two teams: **winners** (their vote matches the outcome) and **losers** (their vote does not).
 Rating is reallocated zero-sum between these teams and weighted by their relative strength:

   1. Compute each team’s average ELO (winners_avg, losers_avg).